amateur80lvl/lxcex/README.md

 ### Nov 2, 2024

-Revised sharing at last.
+* Revised sharing at last.
 See updated Chapter 8.
+* Moved to idmapped rootfs.
+Keeping `uidmapshift` around for now.
+  As a replacement for `ls -l /var/lib/lxc` that showed ids of `uidmapshift`ed, containers, there's an `lxcex-idmap` script now that shows subordinate user ids for each container that use idmap.

 ### Oct 22, 2024